msushkov/kbp-el/doc/extracting_mention_features.md

 # Extracting features from mention-level relation candidates

 Now that we have extracted the entity mentions, we can find the mention-level relation candidates and extract features from them.
-This way the system will learn whether or not these candidates are actually valid instances a relation involving the mentions.
+This way the system will learn whether or not these candidates are actually valid cases of a relation involving the mentions.

 We will extract 2 features:
-- The word sequence between the mentions
+- the word sequence between the mentions, and
-- The dependency path between the mentions.
+- the dependency path between the mentions.

 Refer to http://www.stanford.edu/~jurafsky/mintz.pdf for a more detailed discussion on feature extraction.